In this article, you’ll find answers to questions like:

 Congratulations on your baby!

-Right now you may be overwhelmed with feelings of joy – and terror.
-Having a new baby to care for brings on lots of worries, and that’s normal.
+Right now you may be overwhelmed with feelings of joy — and terror.
+Taking care of a new baby brings on lots of worries, and that’s normal.
 But try to relax.
-There’s time to bond with your baby, and time to learn what works for you – and your family.
+There’s time to bond with your baby, and time to learn what works for you — and your family.

-That may mean taking care of those typical life stresses - like ensuring you have consistent medical care, stable housing, financial support and safe relationships.
-There are resources in the community that can help if you need back up.
+That may mean taking care of those typical life stresses, like ensuring you have consistent medical care, stable housing, financial support and safe relationships.
+The community has resources that can help if you need backup.